bolunwang/translearn/README.md

 #### Attack

-We include a sample [script](pubfig65_vggface_mimic_penalty_dssim.py) that demonstrate how to perform the attack on the Face Recognition example and evaluate the attack performance.
+We include a sample [script](pubfig65_vggface_mimic_penalty_dssim.py) that demonstrates how to perform the attack on the Face Recognition example and how to evaluate the attack performance.

 ```
 python pubfig65_vggface_mimic_penalty_dssim.py